 An education provider must not discriminate against a disabled pupil because of a reason that is as a result of their disability – for example, a school refusing to let a child attend a school trip because they are physically disabled.

-Example: A school carries out a health and safety assessment before allowing a wheelchair-bound pupil to attend a school trip.
+Example: A school carries out a health and safety assessment before allowing a wheelchair-user to attend a school trip.
 They conclude that it would inappropriate to allow the pupil on the trip where they cannot safeguard the pupil and/or the staff.
 In this situation the school could justify the unfavourable treatment towards the pupil because it is necessary and proportionate to protect the pupil’s safety.

 This is called ‘objective justification‘.
 The key points under this defence are:

 - whether alternative measures could have met the legitimate aim, without such a discriminatory effect (if proportionate alternative steps could have been taken, the unfavourable treatment is unlikely to be justified);

 - whether the legitimate aim outweighs the discriminatory effects of the unfavourable treatment (the more discriminatory a measure, the harder it will be to justify);

 - that the burden is on the education provider to show that the unfavourable treatment was ‘objectively justified’; and

 - whether there was ‘objective justification’ is a decision for the tribunal hearing the case.
 The tribunal is not limited to considering whether a reasonable education provider might have considered it justified.

 What is direct discrimination?